Sell In May And Go Away

 This rally has run into significant overhead resistance with multiple technical levels converging around the 200-day moving average at approximately 3,005.
 First-quarter earnings are showing glimpses of the complete collapse in profits we will see in the second quarter.
 The fact that guidance is being withdrawn across the board will keep investors and analysts guessing as to what the third quarter will look like, and the economic reports in coming months will be horrid.

-I don’t think investors will be able to hold their nose and keep buying stocks at these levels in hopes that that fundamentals catch up with these valuations by the end of the year.
+I don't think investors will be able to hold their nose and keep buying stocks at these levels in hopes that that fundamentals catch up with these valuations by the end of the year.
 They will start selling to take profits from this record run, as I have done lately, and look to renter their favorite name at lower levels.
-Additionally, I have been incrementally adding to may hedges as I peel off gains from stocks purchased in March.
+Additionally, I have been incrementally adding to my hedges as I peel off gains from stocks purchased in March.

 The old adage, "sell in May and go away" has never been more perfectly timed than it is today.